PI-Victor/PI-Victor.github.io/static/home.md

   I'm also working on the next generation viewer for detector image analysis (Python, Qt) and i'm involved with our releases by maintaining our release CI Pipeline.

   From time to time i rewrite things i hate, like bazel rules.
   I've helped update legacy provisioning tools for detectors.
+And created services that connect our detectors to our x-ray systems for testing and calibration.

   I've had the opportunity to observe scientific experiments at Diamond Light Source, UK and I've attended seminars for cloud solutions for scientific research at Paul Scherrer Institute.
 </details>

 Technologies: